openstack/operations-guide/doc/ops-guide/source/ch_ops_advanced_configuration.rst

 more zones and build a ring that handles more zones.
 Refer to `Geographically Distributed
 Clusters <http://docs.openstack.org/developer/swift/admin_guide.html#geographically-distributed-clusters>`_
-in the documentation for additional information.Object Storage geographical considerationsstorage geographical considerationsconfiguration options geographical storage considerations
+in the documentation for additional information.